Opening Minds Through Art

 The Claude Pepper Center brings Opening Minds Through Art (OMA) to Tallahassee, FL.

 OMA is an award-winning, failure-free, intergenerational art-making program for people living with dementia.
 The program was originally developed by gerontologists at Scripps Gerontology Center (Miami University).
-OMA promotes autonomy and dignity, by providing opportunities for creative self-expression and social engagement for people living with Alzheimer’s disease and other forms of dementia.
+OMA promotes autonomy and dignity, through opportunities for creative self-expression and social engagement for people living with Alzheimer’s disease and other forms of dementia.

 During the course of the program, student interns are trained by an OMA facilitator to learn about dementia, effective communication, and creative facilitation skills.
 The student interns, as creative facilitators, are paired with an older adult living with dementia (artists), and form close, one-on-one relationships with them.
 At the end of the program, an art exhibition will be held to celebrate the artist’s accomplishments and beautiful artwork, as well as spread awareness of memory care diseases to the community.